fullstackserverless/fullstackserverless.github.io/docs/auth1.01.md

 title: Authentication
 sidebar_label: Part I
 ---
-In this part, we will configure the authentication UI component from AWS Amplify, and in the next we will create it from scratch.
+I decided to make  two-part authentication series.
+In this first part, we will make default authentication UI component from AWS Amplify, and in the next part we will look through how to create it  from scratch with custom design.

 All code for this part can be found on [GitHub](https://github.com/react-native-village/messaga/tree/Part1).